Save Water With These Plumbing Tips

-Save money in your pocket by reducing your household’s water usage while minimizing environmental footprint.
+Save money in your pocket by reducing your household’s water usage while minimizing the environmental footprint.
 This blog provides helpful plumbing tips on saving water today.
-If you are in need of saving water with a plumbing contractor in Los Angeles , contact the experts at Nautilus Plumbing .
+If you are in need of saving water with a plumbing contractor in Los Angeles, contact the experts at Nautilus Plumbing.

 Replace Standard Toilets

 Identify the toilet model and year and consider these water-saving alternatives.
 Two such options include dual flush or low flow toilets.
 Dual flush toilets include a lower-flush option for liquid waste and a higher-flush option for solid waste.
 Low flow toilets use no more than 1.3 gallons of water per flush.
 Either option will significantly reduce water usage over standard toilets.
-If you’re note ready to replace your toilet, listen to your toilet when it is not running when not in use.
-A running toilet is often the first sign of leaking inside the tank, a plumbing problem that require attention to minimize plumbing damage to your home.
+If you are not ready to replace your toilet, listen to your toilet when it is not running when not in use.
+A running toilet is often the first sign of leaking inside the tank, a plumbing problem that requires attention to minimize plumbing damage to your home.

 Replace Your Showerhead